spdk/spdk/scripts/perf/nvmf/README.md

   If custom directory is to be used, then it must be set using irq_scripts_dir option in Target and Initiator configuration sections.
 - `sysstat` package must be installed for SAR CPU utilization measurements.
+- `bwm-ng` package must be installed for NIC bandwidth utilization measurements.

 ### Optional